Geotechcompany/SpareFinder.org/README.md

 > Upload a picture of any auto spare part and get accurate details powered by AI and real-time web scraping.

-SparePart AI is a modern SaaS platform that allows users to identify and learn about Manufacturing spare parts using image uploads.
+SparePart AI is a modern SaaS platform that allows users to identify and learn about Engineering spares spare parts using image uploads.
 It combines OpenAI’s GPT-4 vision capabilities with live web scraping and a user-friendly dashboard.
 Subscriptions are handled via Stripe, with a modern, minimalist UX design.

 ---